FAQ

 Can travel agents collaborate with SAKA?

-Absolutely!
-We’re happy to collaborate with travel agents.
-For reservation arrangements or inquiries, feel free to contact us at rsvp@sakamuseum.org
+Yes, we welcome collaborations with travel agents.
+For reservations or enquiries, please contact us at rsvp@sakamuseum.org

 What is SAKA Museum’s ticket refund and cancellation policy?